Female Rider Severely Injured When Motorcyclist Wipes Out Off Route 17

 He got banged, bruised and scraped but wasn't as seriously injured, she said.

-Police from Lodi, Maywood and Rochelle Park responded along with members of the Lodi Volunteer Ambulance Rescue Squad, witnessed said.
+Police from Lodi, Maywood and Rochelle Park responded along with members of the Lodi Volunteer Ambulance Rescue Squad, the friend said.